-Groups A and B
+Groups A and B 3% simple COLA based on the member's benefit on a 3-year period normally receives a COLA

-3% simple COLA based on the member's benefit on January 1, 2016 including all previously granted COLAs.
-Effective January 1, 2016, the COLA will be suspended for a 3-year period
+January 1, 2016 including all previously granted COLAs.
+Effective January 1, 2016, the COLA will be suspended for benefit with a 3-year delay following each member's date of retirement

 In the 3rd year of the COLA suspension (calendar year 2018), members will receive a one-time payment that is the lesser of 3% of their base pension benefit or \$1,000.
-This payment will be made on January 1, or the anniversary date of the member's retirement according to when the member normally receives a COLA
+This payment will be made on January 1, or the anniversary date of the member's retirement according to when the member